devkarim/udacity-storefront/README.md

 - `yarn db-create` - Create databases associated with env vars.
 - `yarn db-drop` - Drop databases associated with env vars.

-NOTE: The scripts inside package.json are compatible with Windows!
+NOTE: The scripts inside package.json are compatible with Windows only!